Fennel, Foeniculum vulgare, is an aromatic Mediterranean herb in the Apiaceae (Umbellifer) family that includes carrots, celery, dill, and parsley.

 If you’ve never liked brussels sprouts, then you haven’t tried them al dente, cooked with bacon, and flavored with the taste of fennel and fresh dill.

 Besides the incredible flavor, the fat from the bacon allows fat-soluble nutrients to absorb more easily into the body.

 Are you looking for an easy, no-cook sauce to make a quick crostini or bruschetta?
-Try this tasty recipe, prepared with fresh fennel and cherry tomatoes.

 You can also serve this tasty sauce on top of pasta, spiralized veggies, or anything you would usually serve with marinara.